yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 - Their core banking application (a client-server application taking advantage of approximately 50 application servers and a SQL Server 2014-based data tier using Always on Availability Groups and In-Memory tables).

-- Their website that enables online banking features (running on several web farms in the company's perimeter network and securely interacting with the banking application servers).
+- Their website enables online banking features (running on several web farms in the company's perimeter network and securely interacting with the banking application servers).

 - Their HR system (a custom-written system taking advantage of several application servers and an Oracle-based data tier).